pwmcintyre/sdlc/slides.md

 ### Collaboration is Key

-- You'll spend more time communicating than coding {.fragment}
+- You'll spend more time communicating than coding
-- Slack/Teams for async communication {.fragment}
+- Slack/Teams for async communication
-- Video calls for complex discussions {.fragment}
+- Video calls for complex discussions
-- Documentation for knowledge sharing {.fragment}
+- Documentation for knowledge sharing
-- Pair programming for complex problems {.fragment}
+- Pair programming for complex problems

-Software engineering is a team sport. {.fragment}
+Software engineering is a team sport.

 Note: The lone genius programmer is a myth.
 Real work happens through collaboration and clear communication.